davidmgre/aws-lambda-rekognition-to-elasticsearch/README.md

 # aws-rekognition-to-elasticsearch

-Analyze images with AWS Rekognition and write the results to Elasticsearch
+## Using [AWS Lambda](https://aws.amazon.com/lambda/), analyze images with AWS Rekognition and write the results to Elasticsearch

 Images written to a specific S3 bucket and path are scanned for recognizable objects using [AWS Rekognition](https://aws.amazon.com/rekognition/) and loaded to [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) for searching.